cn2021-final/final-proj/spec.md

 quit
 ```

-- if the command is invalid, go to the lobby
+- if the command is invalid, go back to the lobby [DONE]

 - otherwise, send the command to the server.
-The format is specified in server spec
+The format is specified in server spec [DONE]

 ## list